 India has a significant deficit of hydrocarbons which we believe will result in a long-term, steady demand for gas produced by our Block.
-According to the Petroleum and Natural Gas Regulatory Board ("PNGRB") report, Vision 2030, India's natural gas demand will grow significantly at a Compound Annual Growth Rate ("CAGR") of 6.8% from 242.6 mmscm/d (8.6 bcf/d) in Fiscal 2013 to 746 mmscm/d (26.3 bcf/d) by the end of Fiscal 2030.
+According to the Petroleum and Natural Gas Regulatory Board ("PNGRB") report, Vision 2030, India's natural gas demand will grow significantly to 746 mmscm/d (26.3 bcf/d) by the end of Fiscal 2030.
 India is expected to have approximately 32,727 km of natural gas pipeline with a design capacity of 815 mmscm/d in place by 2030.
+In order to further boost the consumption of natural gas in the country, Government is considering the establishment of a Gas Trading Hub/Exchange (GTHE), where natural gas can be traded, and supplied through a market based mechanism instead of multiple formula driven prices.

-The Gas pricing policy announced by Govt. of India clearly outlined that the pricing restriction under this policy is not applicable to RJ-ON/06.
+The Gas pricing policy announced by Govt. of India clearly outlined that the pricing restriction under this policy is not applicable to RJ-ON/6.
 Gas sold from Block RJ-ON/06 does not require any approval from the government for the gas price.
 As a result, we are able to negotiate the price of natural gas with our customers without such price restriction.
 The Gas sales are currently being invoiced at a price of US\$ 5 per mmbtu.